The green journey is really about entering a new part of the inner-self; a voyage of discovery of distant lands and cultures, so to speak.

 It is like a tram doing a large-circuit of a strange city; you can get on and off at various stations, each inviting but you cannot visit every district and suburb in a week.
 In fact, it takes a lifetime and you are still not done exploring.

-One tram has a flashing sign, and is on the way to Solar City.
-Another is inviting you to global warming, and the first stop you see simply screams out about the melting ice-pack.
+One tram has a flashing sign; it's on the way to Solar City.
+Another is inviting you to global warming; and the first stop you see simply screams out about the "melting ice-pack."

-Endless trams continue to intrigue and frighten you; where will it lead you, if you dare step on one of them?
-Yet another of life's cul de sacs, or will one of these bring meaning and fulfillment?
+Endless trams continue to intrigue and frighten you; where will it lead you, if you dare step onto one of them?
+Yet another of life's cul de sacs, or will some of these bring meaning and fulfillment?

 The green journey is a voyage within, and many, even most never make it.
 It all sounds so difficult, like climbing Everest, or sailing the North-West passage.
 Yet, to your surprise, you see hundreds of people stepping onto this tram or that; they are obviously familiar with the scene at Grand Central Station, and quite unphased by the throngs.